CosimaLL/3dio-website/src/use-case/floor-plan-converted-to-basic-3d-model.md

-# Floor Plan Converted to Basic 3D Model
+# Basic 3D Model from Floor Plan

-Our 2D-to-3D [conversion service](https://spaces.archilogic.com/order) turns pixel-based floor plans into beautiful interactive 3D models that are ready to work with our other [APIs](/#products).
+3d.io converts 2D floor plans into beatiful interactive 3D models with ease.
+We offer two quality standards:
+* **Basic 3D Model** provided by 3d.io
+* **Professional 3D Model** provided by [certified partners](/floor-plan-to-3d-conversion.md)

+This page explains the process of creating a basic 3D model which is fully editable and can be upgraded to a [professional 3d model](/floor-plan-to-3d-conversion.md) later.

 ## Input
 Currently we accept JPGs, PNGs, GIFs, and PDFs.
 We are working on other formats.
 Below is an example.
 Note that: